MatthewLSnell/phila_gun_violence_dash/README.md

 ## Installation

-Before running the application, install the required Python libraries.
+Before running the application, create a virtual environment and install the required Python libraries.
 You can do this by running the following command in your terminal:

 ```bash
 pip install -r requirements.txt